DeepInception/DeepInception.github.io/README.md

-# Deep Inception
+# DeepInception

-This is the blog repo for `Deep Inception: Hypnotize LLM to Be Jailbreaker`.
+This is the blog repo for `DeepInception: Hypnotize Large Language Model to Be Jailbreaker`.

 ## Abstract

-Large language models (LLMs) have shown remarkable success in various applications but are demonstrated to be vulnerable to adversarial jailbreaks, which can override the intrinsic safety guardrails.
-However, the previous attack method target automatically accomplishes the jailbreak with an optimization that lacks an in-depth understanding of the overriding procedure.
-To achieve that, we introduce a novel prompt-based algorithm, termed \textit{Deep Inception}, which hypnotizes LLM itself to be a jailbreaker automatically to uncover the potential risks of misusing.
-Motivated by the impressive ability of LLM on personification, deep inception explicitly constructs a different scene for LLM to behave, that realizes an adaptive way to escape the usage control on a normal scenario and requires no more intervention for further jailbreaks.
-Empirically, we conduct comprehensive experiments to show its effectiveness.
-Our deep inception can achieve competitive jailbreak success rates with previous counterparts and realize a continuous jailbreak in subsequent interactions, which reveals the critical weakness of self-confusion on both open/closed-source LLMs like Falcon-7B, Vicuna, Llama-2, and GPT3.5/4/4V.
+Despite remarkable success in various applications, large language models (LLMs) are vulnerable to adversarial jailbreaks that make the safety guardrails void.
+However, previous studies for jailbreaks usually resort to brute-force optimization or extrapolations of a high computation cost, which might not be practical or effective.
+In this paper, inspired by the Milgram experiment that individuals can harm another person if they are told to do so by an authoritative figure, we disclose a lightweight method, termed as *DeepInception*, which can easily hypnotize LLM to be a jailbreaker and unlock its misusing risks.
+Specifically, DeepInception leverages the personification ability of LLM to construct a novel nested scene to behave, which realizes an adaptive way to escape the usage control in a normal scenario and provides the possibility for further direct jailbreaks.
+Empirically, we conduct comprehensive experiments to show its efficacy.
+Our DeepInception can achieve competitive jailbreak success rates with previous counterparts and realize a continuous jailbreak in subsequent interactions, which reveals the critical weakness of self-losing on both open/closed-source LLMs like Falcon, Vicuna, Llama-2, and GPT-3.5/4/4V.
+Our investigation appeals that people should pay more attention to the safety aspects of LLMs and a stronger defense against their misuse risks.

 # Acknowledgement
-We borrow the website template from [nerfies](https://github.com/nerfies/nerfies.github.io).
+Thanks for the website template from [nerfies](https://github.com/nerfies/nerfies.github.io).